marcelFRO/ai-job-market-intelligence/README.md

 - **Warsaw dominates**: alone holds 48% of all offers; top 3 cities (Warsaw, Kraków, Wrocław) account for 68% of the market
 - **Source asymmetry**: Pracuj.pl (73%) outscales JustJoin.it (27%) — different audiences captured by each platform
-- **"Other" category is largest** (~30%) — real-world classification mess preserved as a data quality disclaimer rather than force-classified
+- **"Other" category is largest** (~30% of all offers) — investigated via DAX measures: within "Other", the largest subgroup is non-data Business Analyst roles (~22% of "Other"), typically BAs in finance, operations, or process improvement contexts where GPT correctly identified the role as adjacent but not core data.
+Process Analysts are another notable subgroup.
+Real-world classification mess preserved as a data quality disclaimer rather than force-classified.
 - **Universal skills**: SQL, Python, and Excel dominate demand across all categories
 ### Compensation Patterns (Page 2)